 9. Exporting and Importing

-Want to take all your bookmarked items somewhere else?
+Want to take all your saved items somewhere else?
 You can easily export all of them into an HTML file.

 Alternatively, you can import a HTML file from somewhere else (Instapaper, web browser bookmarks, etc.) into your Pocket.
-Pocket’s guide on importing links explains how.
+Pocket’s guide on importing links explains how to do it.

 10. Premium options